dhanushanthp/Level2Trader/ReadMe.md

 1. Some times the ask is less than bid price.
 And how that prints in terminal 12.38AM in file 4. price at $5.92
     12:46 same price
+2. Why the time stamp 21:33:21 assign to 21:33:20 with the frequency of 2 seconds
+    > Since we are doing the round with base of 2 seconds.
+This is happening.<br> Like wise if we use base frequency of 5 seconds.
+Then
+   > `21,22,23` will be assigned to `20` and `24,25,26` will be assigned to `25`